 The Penn Senator conventional fishing reel is an American standard.
 They adorn the walls of countless anglers as they sit attached to rods displayed on rod racks.
-Many offshore fishing operations choose the Penn Senator to fill their rental rods, and private boaters cherish them as well.
-Simple in mechanics yet more than capable, Penn Senator reels offer an affordable option to offshore anglers.
+Many offshore fishing operations choose the Senator to fill their rental rods, and private boaters cherish them as well.
+Simple in mechanics yet more than capable, Senator reels offer an affordable option to offshore anglers.

 Penn Senator Conventional Reels